Jonty Rhodes: Personal life

 He married Kate McCarthy, a niece of former South African Test cricketer Cuan McCarthy, on 16 April 1994 in Pietermaritzburg.
 The couple have two children: a daughter, Daniella, and a son, Ross.
 The couple's divorce was finalized in 2013, after Rhodes left his wife for photographer Caroline McClelland in 2009.
 He and McClelland were then engaged till he broke off the engagement to marry architect Melanie Wolf in October 2014.

 In April 2015, Rhodes' second wife Melanie (now a yoga teacher) gave birth in Mumbai to their daughter named India.
 The inspiration for her name came from India's rich mix of culture, heritage, and tradition.
 Rhodes has forged a bond with the country, leading to a spiritual awakening.
 Rhodes has described his special affiliation with the river Ganga, and shared his experience of swimming in the river on social media.
 In 2017, Jonty performed a puja for his daughter at Pejawar mutt at Mumbai.
-A regular visitor to India, Jonty and Melanie's second child Nathan, was born in India in 2017.
+A regular visitor to India, Jonty and Melanie's second child Nathan, was also born in India in 2017.